yk-tuturu/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * kindergarten teacher/admin
-* has to manage a significant number of students
+* has to manage a significant number of children
 * needs to keep track of the personal details and parents’ contact information
-* would like to manage the student’s activities and preferences (diet restrictions, grades, attendance)
+* would like to manage the child’s activities and preferences (diet restrictions, grades, attendance)
 * prefer desktop apps over other types
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**:

-* Provide fast access to the parents' contact details of any given student
+* Provide fast access to the parents' contact details of any given child
-* Provide functionality to record and access the details of each student (e.g. allergies, preferences, grades etc.)
+* Provide functionality to record and access the details of each child (e.g. allergies, preferences, grades etc.)